 Bonus Tip: Make it look professional!
 It sounds obvious but it's surprising how many people spend all of their time selecting what to include and forget to polish and proofread their portfolio.
 A portfolio with amazing work doesn’t impress reviewers if it’s full of typos or presented in a cardboard box.
 When putting together your portfolio, think about the entire package.

 Still have questions about your graduate school portfolio?

 Check out our tips for preparing your portfolio for helpful information on what to include depending on if you have a background in computer science, information technology, art, design, business or marketing.
 Or watch this video on portfolio tips from our admissions officer, Ryan.

-For even more insight about how to make your portfolio stand out, register for our final webinar before the February 15th deadline!
+For even more insight about how to make your portfolio stand out, register for our May 12th webinar!